sebasmonia/dotfiles/DygmaRaise/README.md

 of times, moving with arrows implies expanding text selections (when not in Emacs, at least) so the layer also has an extra thumb shift to extend selections.
 I am also using more often the "arrows to move by word" (with Control modifier applied) right below the regular arrows.
-Finally since I used the media keys on my MD770 a lot, I am mapping playback and volume in (and around) the T1~4 keys in the top row.
+Finally since I used the media keys on my MD770 a lot, I am mapping playback and volume in (and around) the T1~4 keys.
 I moved Alt+F4 from T7, where I tapped it accidentally, first to right shift, and now down to right control.
 Win/Super is still in T6.
 Now T7 is Win+Control, lets me use the number keys to "pick the other window" for applications with more than one in Windows.